dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 ## Overview

 A crucial purpose of an SNS launch is to decentralize the control of an SNS and thereby of the dapp that the SNS governs.

-Thereby, new tokens must be distributed to a large community to ensure proper decentralization of the voting power.
+To achieve this, new tokens must be distributed to a large community to ensure proper decentralization of the voting power.
 There are of course many ways to do so.

 The current SNS version provides one simple way to achieve this: a developer can hand